FX4BIZ/FX4BIZ-REST/services/externalbankaccountService.md

 -	Swiss Clearing Code
 -	South African National Clearing Code

-Of course, it is possible to reference third party `wallet` accounts and pay as a beneficiary.
+Of course, it is possible to reference third party `wallet` accounts and execute an instant and free `wallet2wallet` payment at this destination.

 **Parameters:**